iwparry/cloud_computing_with_AWS/AWS_services.md

 ## Amazon MQ
 Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.
 ActiveMQ and RabbitMQ are on-premises technologies that provide you access to open protocols such as MQTT, ZMQP, STOMP, Openwire, WSS.
 When migrating to the cloud, instead of re-engineering the application to use SQS and SNS, you can use Amazon MQ.

+# Cloud Monitoring
+## Amazon CloudWatch
+Amazon CloudWatch is a monitoring and management service that provides data and actionable insights for AWS, hybrid, and on-premises applications and infrastructure resources.
+You can collect and access all your performance and operational data in the form of logs and metrics from a single platform.
+### Metrics
+CloudWatch provides metrics for every servcie in AWS.
+A metric is a variable to monitor, for example CPUUtilization.
+CloudWatch enables you to create a metrics dashboard in order to visualize your metrics.
+#### Important metrics for AWS services
+__EC2 instances__ - CPUUtilization, Status Checks, Network (not RAM)

+__EBS volumes__ - Disk Read/Writes

+__S3 buckets__ - BucketSizeBythes, NumberOfObjects, AllRequests

+__Billing__ - Total Estimated Charge (only in us-east-1)

+__Service limits__ - How much you've been using a service API

+__Custom metrics__ - Allows you to push your own metrics

+### Alarms
+Alarms are used to trigger notifications for any metric.
+### Alarms actions
+__Auto Scaling__ - increase or decrease EC2 instances "desired" count

+__EC2 Actions__ - stop, terminate, reboot, or recover an EC2 instance

+__SNS notifications__ - send a notification into an SNS topic

+Alarm States: OK, INSUFFICIENT_DATA, ALARM